minio/docs/source/operations/external-iam/configure-keycloak-identity-management.rst

             keycloak_realm="REALM"

       - Replace ``KEYCLOAK_IDENTIFIER`` with the name of the configured Keycloak IDP.
-        You can use :mc-cmd:`mc admin idp openid list` to view all configured IDP configurations on the MinIO deployment
+        You can use :mc-cmd:`mc admin idp openid ls` to view all configured IDP configurations on the MinIO deployment

       - Specify the Keycloak admin URL in the :mc-conf:`keycloak_admin_url <identity_openid.keycloak_admin_url>` configuration setting